leapmotion/os-controls/src/components/library/README.md

 - Consistent GL resource (e.g. textures, buffers, etc) construction/[re]initialization/shutdown/destruction
   convention.
 Some possible choices are:
-  (1) Construction is resource acquisition, destruction is release (GLTexture2, GLShader does this) (2) Construction creates an "invalid/empty" resource, there is a separate Initialize/Create method,
+  (1) Construction is resource acquisition, destruction is release (GLTexture2, Shader does this) (2) Construction creates an "invalid/empty" resource, there is a separate Initialize/Create method,
       there is a separate Shutdown/Destroy method
       destruction releases the resource (Buffer does this).